Black Friday is loading…

 The purpose of calculating the moving averages is to smooth out the price changes by consistently metering and updating the average price.
 By smoothing the price fluctuations, the unpredictable impacts of sharpening quotation changes are mitigated.

-Moving averages take two forms:
+Moving averages take several forms:

 Moving Averages trading strategy is a method used for identifying trend seasons, likely trend shifts, dynamic support/resistance, and the overall direction of an asset, trying to uncover the underlying market sentiment.